 The marketplace, reimagined

 Lilia Muniz, an experienced architect with a passion for handmade crafts and a member of A Hundred Hands advisory board, played a key role in conceptualizing the layout of the mural.
-The finished mural, which is detailed and intricate, captures the boundless energy and vibrance of the traditional marketplace, which segues into a bucolic vista of mountains, watercourses and fields stippled with people, vegetation, birds and animals.
+The finished mural, which is detailed and intricate, captures the boundless energy and vibrancy of the traditional marketplace, which segues into a bucolic vista of mountains, watercourses and fields stippled with people, vegetation, birds and animals.
 The agrarian society depicted in the mural is a vibrant one.
 The fields are ripe with various crops, the diversity of birds and fish speaks of bounteous plenitude, and the community is abuzz with activity — the making of food, the distilling of liquor, the catching of fish, all speak of prosperity and richness.

 A ribbon of light blue — a river teeming with fish and waterbirds — snakes horizontally over the canvas toward the vastness of the ocean where fisherfolk haul in nets laden with catch.
 Birds of brilliant hue streak across the sky.
 The birds, in fact, represent Flipkart’s biggest differentiator — logistics.
 They are shown swooping from the mountains towards the sea.
 The hot air balloons represent the aspirations of the Indian customer — and how Flipkart enables their dreams to soar.